RTDNA Constitution & Bylaws

 Section 1.
 Elected Officers: Designation, Succession, Terms

-• (a) The elected officers of this Association shall be a Chairman/woman/person of the board, a Chairman/woman/person-elect of the board, and a Treasurer and shall be active members of the Association in good standing, including TV News Director/Manager, Radio News Director/Manager, TV News Staff, Radio News Staff, Online and Emerging Media News Professional, New Professional, Educator, Life and Retired and have served on the Board of Directors for at least one year and shall serve until their successors have been duly elected and assume office.
+- (a) The elected officers of this Association shall be a Chair of the board, a Chair-elect of the board, and a Treasurer and shall be active members of the Association in good standing, including TV News Director/Manager, Radio News Director/Manager, TV News Staff, Radio News Staff, Online and Emerging Media News Professional, New Professional, Educator, Life and Retired and have served on the Board of Directors for at least one year and shall serve until their successors have been duly elected and assume office.

-• (b) The Chairman/woman/person-elect shall succeed automatically to the office of Chairman/woman at the end of the Chairman/woman’s term.
+- (b) The Chair-elect shall succeed automatically to the office of Chair at the end of the Chair’s term.

-• (c) The Chairman/woman/person shall succeed automatically to the office of Immediate Past Chairman/woman upon completion of his or her term and the Immediate Past Chairman/woman shall automatically become Secretary, which shall be an officer of the Association.
+- (c) The Chair shall succeed automatically to the office of Immediate Past Chair upon completion of his or her term and the Immediate Past Chair shall automatically become Secretary, which shall be an officer of the Association.

-• (d) Should the Chairman/woman/person resign or otherwise leave office, the Chairman/woman-elect shall automatically succeed to the office of Chairman/woman.
+- (d) Should the Chair resign or otherwise leave office, the Chair-elect shall automatically succeed to the office of Chair.

-• (e) Should the Chairman/woman/person-elect resign or otherwise leave office or no longer qualify for Active Membership, the Chairman/woman shall appoint, with the approval of the Board of Directors, a member of the board to assume responsibility for Annual International Conference planning and management and serve as Annual International Conference Director until the conclusion of such conference.
-The Chairman/woman/person shall assume all other Association responsibilities of the Chairman/woman/person-elect.
+- (e) Should the Chair-elect resign or otherwise leave office or no longer qualify for Active Membership, the Chair shall appoint, with the approval of the Board of Directors, a member of the board to assume all other Association responsibilities of the Chair.

-• (f) In the event of vacancies in the offices of both Chairman/woman/person and the Chairman/woman/person-elect, the office of Chairman/woman/person shall be filled by the appointment of a member of the Board of Directors by the Board of Directors.
+- (f) In the event of vacancies in the offices of both Chair and the Chair-elect, the office of Chair shall be filled by the appointment of a member of the Board of Directors by the Board of Directors.

-• (g) In the event of a vacancy in the office of Chairman/woman/person-elect at the time of the annual business meeting, the office of the Chairman/woman/person, for the term following that Annual International Conference, shall be filled by majority vote of the active members present at the annual business meeting, provided that written notice of that election shall be given to active members at least thirty (30) days prior to the annual business meeting, or, if that is not practicable, as soon as practicable after the occurrence of the vacancy in the office of Chairman/woman-elect.
+- (g) In the event of a vacancy in the office of Chair-elect at the time of the annual business meeting, the office of the Chair, for the term following that Annual International Conference, shall be filled by majority vote of the active members present at the annual business meeting, provided that written notice of that election shall be given to active members at least thirty (30) days prior to the annual business meeting, or, if that is not practicable, as soon as practicable after the occurrence of the vacancy in the office of Chair-elect.

-• (h) Should the Treasurer resign or otherwise leave office, the Chairman/woman/person, with the approval of the Board of Directors, shall appoint a successor to the Treasurer, who shall serve until the election of a Treasurer at the next annual business meeting.
+- (h) Should the Treasurer resign or otherwise leave office, the Chair, with the approval of the Board of Directors, shall appoint a successor to the Treasurer, who shall serve until the election of a Treasurer at the next annual business meeting.

-• (i) In the event of a vacancy in the office of Chairman/woman/person at the time of the Annual International Conference or in the event that the Chairman/woman/person-elect has already assumed the office of Chairman/woman/person because of a vacancy in the latter office, the vacancy for the coming year shall be filled by a majority vote of the Board of Directors.
+- (i) In the event of a vacancy in the office of Chair at the time of the Annual International Conference or in the event that the Chair-elect has already assumed the office of Chair because of a vacancy in the latter office, the vacancy for the coming year shall be filled by a majority vote of the Board of Directors.

-• (j) Should the Immediate Past Chairman/woman/person resign as Secretary or otherwise leave office, the Chairman/woman/person shall appoint, with the approval of the Board of Directors, a member of the board who shall, without vacating that office, serve as Secretary for the remainder of the term of that office.
+- (j) Should the Immediate Past Chair resign as Secretary or otherwise leave office, the Chair shall appoint, with the approval of the Board of Directors, a member of the board who shall, without vacating that office, serve as Secretary for the remainder of the term of that office.

-• (k) The Chairman/woman/person, the Chairman/woman/person-elect and the Secretary shall serve one-year terms of office.
+- (k) The Chair, the Chair-elect and the Secretary shall serve one-year terms of office.

 Section 2.
 Elected Officer Duties

-• (a) Chairman/woman/person of the Board: The Chairman/woman/person of the board shall preside at all meetings of the Association, including those of the Board of Directors and the executive committee, and shall perform such other duties as are necessarily incident to the office of Chairman/woman/person or as may be prescribed by the bylaws and the Board of Directors.
+- (a) Chair of the Board: The Chair of the board shall preside at all meetings of the Association, including those of the Board of Directors and the executive committee, and shall perform such other duties as are necessarily incident to the office of Chair or as may be prescribed by the bylaws and the Board of Directors.

-• 1.
-At the annual business meeting of the Association, and at such other times as the Chairman/woman deems proper, the Chairman/woman/person shall communicate to the members such matters and make such suggestions as may, in the opinion of the Chairman/woman/person, tend to promote the welfare and increase the usefulness of the Association.
+- 1. At the annual business meeting of the Association, and at such other times as the Chair deems proper, the Chair shall communicate to the members such matters and make such suggestions as may, in the opinion of the Chair, tend to promote the welfare and increase the usefulness of the Association.

-• 2.
-The Chairman/woman/person shall be responsible for the administration of committee activities, as prescribed in these bylaws and by the Board of Directors.
+- 2. The Chair shall be responsible for the administration of committee activities, as prescribed in these bylaws and by the Board of Directors.

-• 3.
-The Chairman/woman/person is empowered to act in the name of the Association in matters not specifically outlined in the bylaws with the approval of the Board of Directors.
-In matters of freedom of information, nothing in this paragraph shall deny the President or Chairman/woman/person the right to speak for the Association.
+- 3. The Chair is empowered to act in the name of the Association in matters not specifically outlined in the bylaws with the approval of the Board of Directors.
+In matters of freedom of information, nothing in this paragraph shall deny the President or Chair the right to speak for the Association.

-• (b) Chairman/woman/person-elect: The duties of the Chairman/woman-elect shall be prescribed by the Board of Directors.
+- (b) Chair-elect: The duties of the Chair-elect shall be prescribed by the Board of Directors.

-• 1.
-The Chairman/woman/person-elect shall perform the duties of the Chairman/woman/person in the event the Chairman/woman/person is unable to serve.
+- 1. The Chair-elect shall perform the duties of the Chair in the event the Chair is unable to serve.

-• 2.
-The Chairman/woman/person-elect shall preside at all general meetings in the absence of the Chairman/woman/person.
+- 2. The Chair-elect shall preside at all general meetings in the absence of the Chair.

-• 3.
-The Treasurer shall report on the financial condition of the Association at all meetings of the Board of Directors and at other times when called upon by the Chairman/woman.
+- 3. The Treasurer shall report on the financial condition of the Association at all meetings of the Board of Directors and at other times when called upon by the Chair.

-• (d) Secretary: The Immediate Past Chairman/woman/person shall serve as Secretary and shall oversee generally the Association’s records, other than financial records, and shall, when appropriate, attest to actions and statements by the Board of Directors and others authorized to do business in the name of the Association.
+- (d) Secretary: The Immediate Past Chair shall serve as Secretary and shall oversee generally the Association’s records, other than financial records, and shall, when appropriate, attest to actions and statements by the Board of Directors and others authorized to do business in the name of the Association.

 Article VI | Board of Directors